haugstrup/babs-stats/README.md

 Since the data file is loaded asynchronously you can't server the HTML file under `file://`.
 So start a simple HTTP server in `www` with `python -m SimpleHTTPServer` or whatever and load up `localhost:8000`.

+## Deploying to a webserver
+There are grunt tasks for optmizing JS/CSS with requirejs and deploying to a webserver using rsync.
+For deployment to work you must define an ENV variable called `BABS_RSYNC_TARGET`.
+It should (surprise, surprise) be the `target` value for rsync.

+Then you can fetch new trip data, optimize and transfer files with `grunt deploy`

 # TODO